Comparisons12 min read

 • Territory and quota management on higher tiers

-• Canvas design studio — lets you redesign the CRM interface without writing a single line of code
+• Canvas design studio — lets you redesign the CRM interface without touching code

 • 800+ integrations including deep Google Workspace, Microsoft 365, and Salesforce connections